-Discovery Pass that includes every activity is $32 CAD.
-Personally, the $8 pass is what I recommend as the activities at the Royal Tyrell are better.
-Regardless, this is one of the best things to do in Lethbridge and a fun day trip for all ages!
+Personally, the $21 CAD admission at the Royal Tyrell is better.
+Regardless, this is still one of the best things to do in Lethbridge and a fun day trip for all ages!

 Related Read: If you enjoy the hoodoos here, you may also be interested in checking out the hoodoos in the Badlands.
 This is just one of the many great things to do in Drumheller, Alberta.